 Drug dealing street magicians – if that sounds outside the box enough then definitely check out Sleight, a science fiction thriller committed to presenting the tried-and-true hard-hitting narrative regarding young African-Americans desperately seeking to escape rough neighborhoods with the admirable intentions of improving the lives of loved ones, all through a uniquely creative lens.
 In this case, Bo (played convincingly and grounded by Jacob Latimore in a breakout performance) is one year removed from the unfortunate death of his mother and is struggling to scrape up the required amount of cash to move out of the drug and gang infested urban Los Angeles area to a location more fitting for his bright minded young sister to receive a better education and grow up around.

 Bo’s method is twofold; his legal and more respectable source of income is by performing street magic for various citizens in more populated and slightly wealthier markets, but the bulk of his green comes from pushing large amounts of cocaine for a notorious drug dealer.
 However, since he isn’t the thuggish type, Bo relies on his trickster magician skills to assist his technique, which most notably comes in handy for evading cops that are onto his illegal activities.
 The trick up Sleight‘s sleeve (and this is revealed rather early on, so it’s not a spoiler) is that the magic truly is magic, in a sense.
 Bo has mechanically engineered parts of his shoulders that, with the power of science, grant him the ability to manipulate metal objects.
-The obvious comparison here is that, yes, he is the poor, black Tony Stark.

 The one lingering and major problem with Sleight though is that the script and direction (J.D.
 Dillard making his feature-length debut) doesn’t double down and make the most of its fascinating concept.
 Imagine if there were a Batman origin story where the titular superhero didn’t put on his cape and cowl to begin fighting crime until the last 15 minutes of the film, and that’s essentially what is here.
 For too long, Sleight meanders around in the underbelly of drug crime, and although the situations are presented in a believable and realistic fashion, most of the time it feels as if the film is abandoning its more interesting qualities.
 A strong portion of the film is simply just another cliché story centered on a young adult that should know better but still getting himself into trouble with dangerous people.